ramiaquista/hello-rails-back-end/README.md

 ## Getting Started

-- To get a local copy of the repository please run the following commands on your terminal: `git clone https://github.com/ramiaquista/hello-rails-react`
+- To get a local copy of the repository please run the following commands on your terminal: `git clone https://github.com/ramiaquista/hello-rails-back-end`
-- Go to the cloned directory with `cd budget-app`
+- Go to the cloned directory with `cd hello-rails-back-end`
 - Run `bundle install` to install the necessary packages
 - Install the `postgresql` database and all necessary dependencies (if you are on Ubuntu just run `sudo apt install postgresql postgresql-contrib`)
 - Run `rails db:create` to create the database locally or if already have one with the same name run `rails db:reset` instead